nakabonne/modpath/README.md

 [![Go Doc](https://img.shields.io/badge/godoc-reference-blue.svg?style=flat-square)](http://godoc.org/github.com/nakabonne/modpath)

-`modpath` detects the module path from the `go.mod` file underneath the given directory or its root.
+`modpath` provides an API to detect the module path from the `go.mod` file underneath the given directory or its root.

-If no directory is explicitly given, current directory's module path is emitted as `go list -m` does.
-As it also provides an API to retrieve the module path, you can handle it from anywhere with `modpath`.

 ## Installation